 THE TECHNICAL ASPECTS OF SMART BLUE-GREEN ROOFS

 The smart blue green roofs are equipped with smart sensors and valves.
 As the sensors measure the water level, the valves respond to the weather forecast and open and close at the right time.
-To control the valves an ingenious system called Decision Support System (DSS) is used.
+To control the valves an ingenious system called Decision Support System (DSS) is used (read more information about the DSS here).
 The system knows exactly how much water a roof can or should store.
 This is useful when, for example, there is going to be heavy rainfall or in times of drought.

 For example, heavy rains are expected.
 DSS signals the valve on the blue green roof to release the remaining rainwater before the showers arrive.
 In that way the smart roof can retain the highest amount of rainwater and thus relieve the sewer system.
 In times of severe drought, the water storage will provide a cooling effect and keeps the plants optimally hydrated.
 Pretty smart right?